Nanishanan/django-password-gen/README.md

 # django-password-gen

-This project generates a random password based on user selection. :)
+This project generates a random password based on user selection :)